davemacdo/Composition-Curriculum/Comp II Class/Unit 2/Unit 2 Overview.md

 These will not be directly discussed in class; but, you should study these recordings while working on the unit project (during lesson weeks).
 They may appear on the final listening exam as well.
 You are responsible for knowing them, along with the in-class listening (above).

-- Little: _Soldier Songs_ Part II, Warrior (2006)
+- David T. Little: _Soldier Songs_ Part II, Warrior (2006)
-- Schuller: Concertino for Jazz Quartet and Orchestra (1960)
+- Gunther Schuller: Concertino for Jazz Quartet and Orchestra (1960)